 Healthserv Professionals Inc. and the BC Provincial Government have partnered for a number of years to deliver the BC Public Service Flu Program to provincial government employees .
-2017 sees the launch of a new online scheduling system which we hope will lend greater efficiency and participation to the program.
+2017 saw the launch of a new online scheduling system that has led to greater efficiency and participation within the program.

 This FAQ portal is designed to answer any questions that you may have when utilising the online scheduling system.
-It is a growing library and will be updated throughout the 2017 Flu Season.
-If the answer to your question is not visible below, please direct it in writing to firstname.lastname@example.org.
+It is a growing library and will be updated throughout the 2017 Flu Season and beyond.
+If the answer to your question is not visible below, please direct it in writing to email@example.com.

 For questions relating to your department's Flu Clinic, please consult with your work site contact or the BC Provincial Government's My HR site.